 Part 1.
 Where Does iTunes Store Backups on Windows 10 and Mac

 Generally speaking, iTunes saves backups to a Backup folder in your Users folder, and the specific location of the Backup folder varies by different versions of the operating system.
-Here are some tips to find your iPhone backup location on Windows and Mac.
+Here are some tips for finding your iPhone backup location on Windows and Mac.

 Before you proceed, remember that you can copy the backup folder, but you should never drag it to a different folder, external drive, or somewhere else.
 Also, remember that any changes you make to your backup files might ruin your files.